troygaylord/Obzervatory/README.md

 Obzervatory
 ==========

-#### A namespaced PubSub, variable watching JavaScript object.
+#### A namespaced publisher / subscriber library with variable watching.

+- No jQuery
+- No DOM

 Usage examples will be added shortly.

 In the meantime, you can take a look at tests.js which demonstrates the functionality.
-In particular, look at the "Tutorial" module.

-Tests can be seen running [here](http://texttotehrd.appspot.com/maddythegoose/bb.testbed.html) and there are more tests to come.